dereneaton/ipyrad/docs/installation.rst

 .. code-block:: bash

     ## open an ipython shell in the terminal
     ipython

-In the IPython session load ipyrad:
+In the IPython session load ipyrad.
+See API_ usage for more details:

 .. code-block:: python

-	## import ipyrad
+    ## import ipyrad under its common shortname
     import ipyrad as ip

     ## create a test Assembly object
     data = ip.Assembly("test")

+    ## print the default parameters
+    data.get_params()

 It is important to note that if you let conda append the conda directory to your
 $PATH, which you should let it do, that this will become the default location